St. Mary's University (Calgary): Campus

 In addition to the academic expansion, the St. Mary's campus has undergone a major change.
 The land upon which the campus is situated accommodates several buildings, dating from the early 1900s, designated as provincial heritage buildings, including a wooden water tower.
 As the buildings have heritage status, this legally forbids any alteration of their exterior, with the exception of repair, a prohibition which does not extend to their interior.
 Thus these buildings have been transformed into new classrooms, a bookstore, common areas and a cafeteria.
 The water tower has been braced to protect it from collapse, and repainted in its original colour, Canadian Pacific Railway red, the only colour legally allowed due to its heritage status.
 In September 2016, the new Heritage Centre building was officially opened.

 In 2011, St. Mary's initiated a site development planning process to identify guiding principles, development options and concept plans for its 35-acre campus.

 St. Mary's library contains over 30,000 titles and has 51 workstations accessible by students.
 The St. Mary's library is also home to The St. John's Bible.
 It is a fully illuminated bible that is handwritten by world renowned calligrapher Donald Jackson (calligrapher) who is the scribe to the Queen of England.
 It is arguably the first time a cathedral, monastery or religious organization has commissioned something to this scale in over 500 years.

 Student life

-The student body of St. Mary's is represented by faculty and administration by the Student Legislative Council (SLC).
+The student body of St. Mary's is represented to faculty and administration by the Student Legislative Council (SLC).
 St. Mary's University supports student-run clubs and activities.
-Current clubs include the Psychology Association, Student 4 Social Justice, D&D club, and SPECTRUM.
+Current clubs include the Psychology Association, Student 4 Social Justice, Pre-Law club, and the D&D club.
 As of recently, the St. Mary's community had produced and premiered the play The Ghost Wilderness written by Dr Gerry Turcotte.